Table of Contents

 Can I buy my partner out without selling the house?

 Yes, you can buy out your partner without selling the house.
 You’ll need to refinance and pay them their share based on a property valuation.
 Legal agreements, such as a consent order or binding financial agreement, are strongly recommended.
+Make sure to have the house professionally valued so you base the payout on a fair market price.

 How is the buyout amount calculated?

 The buyout amount is usually based on the property’s current market value.
 You subtract the remaining mortgage and split the equity according to your legal arrangement.
 A licensed valuer can help you get an accurate figure.
+Keep in mind this can be adjusted by any agreements you make (or court decisions) if it’s not a straight 50/50 split.

 Do I need a lawyer to buy out my partner?